-5.2 Folding - Unfolding on the Pixel Trike
+5.2 Folding - Unfolding

-5.2.1 Folding on the Pixel Trike
+5.2.1 Folding on the Trike, control bar on the ground

 Folding should only be carried out after the engine block and exhaust have completely cooled down.
+The sail could be irreparably damaged by contact with a hot part of the engine and its accessories.